 - In the General Information section of the Participant Details screen, click Invite.

 - Create a Participant account:

-- For use on a device used in-clinic: All fields are optional.
+- For use on a device used in-clinic: All Participate fields are optional.

-- For use by Participant on his/her own personal device: Enter the first name and email or phone number, and select Yes on either Invite via email or Invite via mobile (or both).
+- For use by Participant on personal device: Enter the First Name and Email or Mobile, and select Yes on either Invite via email or Invite via mobile (or both).

-- Click the Update button to create the account and the Participant access code.
+- Click Update to create the account and Participant access code.

 OpenClinica Enforces the Following Limits for Each Field: